deislabs/deislabs.io/content/posts/docker-mixin-blog-post.md

       name: gmadhok/cookies
       tag: v1.0
 ```
-When you are ready to install your bundle, run the command below to identify the credentials and give access to the Docker Daemon.
+When you are ready to install your bundle, run the command below to identify the credentials and give access to the Docker daemon.

 ```
 porter install -c myCredentials --allow-docker-host-access